 Ain felt her shoulder split like a seething boil, saliva and pus spurting from her suppurating flesh.
 She spun and fell, the ground hitting her violently.
 The stench of bile overcame her.

-She stared into the grinning dark.
+She started into the grinning dark.
 A sea of cutting damp washing over her, into her, invasive tendrils.
 Hot as pain.
 Cold as death.
 Draining the colour from her mind.

-Her fingers slammed against the cold steel.
+Her fingers slam against the cold steel.
 Scrape.
 Broken claws leaving bloody tracks across the metal and reality slipped in through the closing door of insanity like a cat.

 It felt like eternity, but Ain stirred.
 Her head came up from the cold steel floor, eyes meeting the flickering hallway that should be there.
 Her chipped fingers felt a crack in the wall and she lifted herself up and leaned against it with a groan.